What You Will Get:

 Radon has been found in homes all over the United States.
 Any home can have a radon problem.
 On average, one out of every fifteen U.S. homes have a problem.
 The only way to know whether or not your home has a radon problem is to test for it.

 According to the city of Madison’s website, 1 in 3 homes tested in Dane County had levels of radon that are considered unsafe.
 While the national average indoor radon level is 1.3 pCi/L, the average indoor level in Dane County is 3.2 pCi/L.

 Who can test a building for Radon?

-EPA recommends that you hire a qualified professional to test for radon when you are buying or selling a home.
+EPA recommends that you hire a certified professional to test for radon when you are buying or selling a home.
 Some states require radon measurement testers to follow a specific testing protocol.
-If you hire a contractor to test your residence, protect yourself by hiring a qualified individual or company.
+If you hire a contractor to test your residence, protect yourself by hiring a certified individual or company.